Skip to main content

 Organization-level memory management

-Enterprise organizations can deploy centrally managed CLAUDE.md files that apply to all users.
+Organizations can deploy centrally managed CLAUDE.md files that apply to all users.
 To set up organization-level memory management:

 2. Deploy via your configuration management system (MDM, Group Policy, Ansible, etc.) to ensure consistent distribution across all developer machines.